Production of Watchmen (2009 film): Litigation

 On February 14, 2008, 20th Century Fox brought a lawsuit against Warner Bros. that alleged copyright infringement on the Watchmen film property.
 The studio believed it held the rights to produce the film, or at least distribute it, no matter how many studios Watchmen passed through, and sought to block its release.
 Warner Bros. said that Fox repeatedly failed to exercise its rights over various incarnations of the production.
 Through producer Lawrence Gordon, Fox had bought the rights to the comic book in 1986.
 Fox alleges that when it put the project into turnaround in 1994, a separate 1991 deal that transferred some of the rights to Gordon still gave them the option of distribution, sequel rights, and a share of the profits should it be made by any other studio.
 Fox's interpretation of the 1994 turnaround deal also meant that Gordon would not fully control the rights until the studio's development costs—estimated by Fox at $1 million—had been reimbursed.
 Despite originally passing on the project, Fox also alleged that its agreement with Gordon contained a "changed elements" clause, meaning that if Gordon changed any of the key creative personnel on the film, Fox would have first option on participation, claiming that Gordon did not inform them of Snyder's joining the production in 2005.

 Fox alleged that it contacted Warner Bros. before production began in 2005, and told the studio that it had violated Fox's 1991 and 1994 deals with Gordon.
 Warner Bros. claimed that it was originally unaware of either deal, and that in 2005 Fox had declined to produce the Hayter screenplay that formed the basis of the production.
 Warner Bros. also claimed that the 1994 deal did not cover distribution rights and had conferred upon Gordon all the rights he needed to take the film to Warner Bros.
 The studio's motion to dismiss the case in August 2008 was rejected by the judge.

 On December 24, 2008, Judge Gary A. Feess granted 20th Century Fox's claim to a copyright interest in the film.
 An attorney for 20th Century Fox said that the studio would seek an order to delay the release of Watchmen.
 Producer Lloyd Levin revealed in an open letter that in 2005 both Fox and Warner Bros. were offered the chance to make Watchmen.
 Fox passed on the project while Warner Bros. made a deal to acquire the movie rights and move forward with development.
 An internal Fox email documented that executives at Fox felt the script was "one of the most unintelligible pieces of shit they had read in years".
 On January 15, 2009, the trade press reported that Fox and Warner Bros. had reached a settlement.
 Fox would receive a share of the box office, but no future ownership of the film.
-The settlement awarded Fox up to $10 million in development costs and legal fees, plus worldwide gross participation scaling from 5 to 8.5 percent.
+The settlement awarded Fox up to $10 million in development costs and legal fees, plus worldwide gross participation scaling from 5% to 8.5%.